jazozaya/great-gatsby/src/markdown/advanced/curingConductiveInk.md

   </tbody>
 </table>

-The biggest challenge when curing thin films like Kapton and PET is that **the film will curl** as it heats up.
+Thin films must be kept _completely flat_ and _in contact_ with the heater at all times to prevent poor curing.
+This is challenging because the **films will lift** as they heat up and expand.

-As the film curls, **air will become trapped** between the heated bed and the film.
+As the film lifts, **air will become trapped** between the heated bed and the film.
 Since the heated platform primarily transfers heat by conduction, and air is a great thermal insulator, the ink will not reach the target temperature.

 <div class="warning info">
 <p><strong>Note</strong>: In <strong>BAKE</strong> mode, the max temp. is 160°C (320°F) to avoid damaging PET.
 If printing on FR4, FR1 or Kapton, a <strong>MANUAL</strong> cure is preferred.
 (See below) </p>